 - 14) Andy can't make a deal with Danny.
-Andy has a Alex Rodriguez baseball card and would like to trade it to Danny for Danny's Albert Pujols card, but Danny doesn't want a Alex Rodriquez card.
+Andy has an Alex Rodriguez baseball card and would like to trade it to Danny for Danny's Albert Pujols card, but Danny doesn't want an Alex Rodriguez card.
 Andy's problem illustrates the drawback to a barter system known as

 - A) the specialization problem.

 - B) the double coincidence of wants problem.

 - C) the many prices problem.

 - D) the transactions problem.